Oh volunteers in China … you know you have to see this place in person.

 If you want to see as much as possible (who wouldn’t?), think about renting a bike so you can ride around from the animal farm to the matchmaking temple without getting too tired.
 You can even rent these bicycle carts that should fit 2-3 people, so grab your ILP group and ride around, and spend the day admiring nature and Bruce Lee.

-Sure, you could go to China on your own or through the USU China Programs if you’re a student at Utah State … but going with International Language Programs means paying one affordable program free for your airfare, housing, visa, 3 meals a day, plus culture classes for the entire semester.
+Sure, you could go to China on your own but going with International Language Programs means paying one affordable program free for your airfare, housing, visa, 3 meals a day, plus culture classes for the entire semester.
 Sounds like a pretty good deal, right?

 Come get a bit more info about China right here (or click that blue button to chat with an ILP Rep who can get your questions answered):